smartmarker/SmartMark/README.md

 ### **Solidity_codes_9324**

 This dataset contains the 9,324 Solidity source codes for the contracts that have publicly released source codes among the above 27,824 contracts.
 We collected these codes by crawling EtherScan.
-In EtherScan, even for a single contract address, there would be multiple Solidity source codes consisting of multiple contracts that are in a inheritance relationship.
-For successful compilation, we collected all source codes for each address, and sorted them in the order of inheritance in a single file, and also we removed all unnecessary instructions, such as annotations, *import* instructions, and redundant pragma versions.
+In EtherScan, even for a single contract address, there would be multiple Solidity source codes consisting of multiple contracts that are in an inheritance relationship.
+For successful compilation, we collected all source codes for each address, and sorted them in the order of inheritance in a single file, and then removed all unnecessary instructions, such as annotations, *import* instructions, and redundant pragma versions.